Hunters ROTC: Philippine Liberation Campaign

+Postwar activities

+A number of Hunters ROTC members, notably Terry Adevoso, were active in political organizing in the years before martial law, even if they did not themselves run.
+Upon the declaration of Martial Law in September 1972, Adevoso was detained along with other political opposition figures.
+He was only released in September 1974 after languishing in jail as a political prisoner for two years.

 Legacy

 The Headquarters Philippine Army (HPA) parade ground at Fort Bonifacio is named Hunters ROTC Field.
 In February 1945, this area of Sakura Heiei (Cherry Blossom Barracks), as this military installation had been renamed by the Japanese, was overrun by the Forty-seventh ROTC Division as it led the advance of American Eleventh Airborne Division into this military installation.

-Additionally, in Quezon City, there is a street named Hunters ROTC, and in Cainta a street formerly named St Francis Avenue now bears the name Hunters ROTC Avenue.
+Additionally, in Quezon City, there is a street named Hunters ROTC, and in Cainta a street formerly named St. Francis Avenue now bears the name Hunters ROTC Avenue.
 There is a memorial along the latter road dedicated to the guerrilla organization.